Saturday, August 31, 2013

 species of small evergreen tree native to the coastal areas of the eastern mediterranean

-basin. the olive trees are very hardy: drought-, disease- and fire-resistant, they can live
+basin. the olive trees are very hardy: drought-, disease-

 to a great age. many olive trees are said to be hundreds of years old, while some trees

-can live up to 2000 years (in some cases, this has been scientifically verified).
+can live up to 2000 years (in some cases,

 olives are harvested in autumn and winter. the longer they mature, the darker they